MartBony/courses/README.md

 Require specific sql database structure (template provided in course.sql)

 ## Setup & Run
-Step 1:  Download Wamp or Mamp
+1. Download Wamp or Mam2.
+Clone the repository in the htdocs folder
-Step 2:  Clone the repository in the htdocs folder Step 3: Import the database (you can use phpMyAdmin) with name "course" from course.sql Step 4: Run the Apache and SQL server and go to "localhost:${portnumber}" in a browser
+3. Import the database (you can use phpMyAdmin) with name "course" from course.sql
+4. Run the Apache and SQL server and go to "localhost:${portnumber}" in a browser